RadwareCloudNativeProtector/s3-logger/README.md

 # Radware CWP S3 Logger
 #### _A Log Source for SIEM Tools, etc._

-This open source AWS tool was designed to consume the detected security findings from Radware CWP and then write compressed files to AWS S3 for use cases such as downstream consumption by SIEM tools (e.g. IBM QRadar).
-Once logs are archived to S3, all S3-compatible tools can then consume them.
-If necessary, the findings from Radware CWP may be reformatted in the script to meet the data model requirements of any downstream tools.
+This open source AWS tool was designed to consume the detected security findings from Radware CWP and then write compressed files to AWS S3.
+From there, SIEM tools, such as IBM QRadar, or any other tools which supports S3, can ingest the CWP findings.
+If necessary, the findings from Radware CWP may be reformatted in the script to meet the data model requirements of any downstream tool.

 <img src="docs/pictures/Radware_CWP_S3_Logger.jpg">